fccm/coreutils-sum-color/README.txt

-This patch adds a --color option to the commands md5sum and shaXsum.
+These patches add a --color option to the commands md5sum and shaXsum.
 It takes action only if stdout is a tty.

-This patch can currently be applied on the version 8.21 of coreutils.
+Here are the versions of the coreutils distribution that currently have the colorisator patch application ability:

+- 8.21
+- 8.22

 You can use it under the same conditions than the coreutils distribution.
-Use it at your own risks!
+Use it at your own visual risks!